 The top of Lombard Street, (allegedly) the world’s most crooked street.
 We got off the Cable Car to walk down Lombard Street instead.
 Not without Mr T having an envious chat with a guy setting up his drone for some amazing bird’s eye shots of Lombard Street.
 We quickly learned that without a drone, getting a half decent shot of the bends and turns was sheer impossible.
 Doesn’t mean we didn’t try regardless.

 With Lombard Street ticked off our mental To Do List for San Francisco, we continued down towards Fisherman’s Wharf.
-As it was still early on a Sunday morning, we might as well tick that another one off our list before the crowds awake.
+As it was still early on a Sunday morning, we might as well tick another one off our list before the crowds awake.
 And it paid off.

-We had the sea lions at Pier 39 almost to ourselves.
+We had the famous sea lions at Pier 39 almost to ourselves.
 And they sure knew how to deliver a show.
-We spent ages standing there, watching the sea lions go in and out of the water.
+We spent ages just standing there, watching the sea lions go in and out of the water.
 Some of them sunbathing very relaxed whilst others were fighting each other for the perfect spot on the pontoons.